taisei-project/taisei/doc/BUILD.rst

 The ``../12.0.5/..`` in the path of ``DYLD_INSERT_LIBRARIES`` changes with each version of Xcode.
 If it fails to launch for you, ensure that the version number is correct by browsing to the parent directory of ``../clang``.

-Then, you can launch Taisei's binary from the command line (using macOS as an example):
+Then, you can launch Taisei’s binary from the command line (using macOS as an example):

 This is a Meson built-in option; see `Meson Manual <https://mesonbuild.com/Builtin-options.html>`__ for more information.